dokzlo13/dice_roller/README.md

 For dice '(d20 / 4)' min is 0 and max is 5
 ```

+**Important note**: in current state, all division operation is true division.
+Dices `d20 / 2` and `d20 // 2` will calculate result in same way, using rules of true division.

 But this is not all, we can simply replace constant modifier with another dice:

 ```python